PikaFan123/telegram-tiktok-bot/README.md

 A simple telegram tiktok downloader bot

+Needs ffmpeg in $PATH

-Install requests, python-telegram-bot and yt-dlp with pip, then
+Install requests, python-telegram-bot, ffmpeg-python and yt-dlp with pip, then

 set the TELEGRAM environment variable to your telegram token and run bot.py